OutSystems/docs-product/src/manage-platform-app-lifecycle/initial-setup-of-an-infrastructure.md

 ### Rename an environment in an OutSystems self-managed infrastructure

-to rename an environment on a self-managed infrastructure, follow these steps:
+To rename an environment on a self-managed infrastructure, follow these steps:

 1. Log into the Customer Portal and select the **Platform** menu item.